Aidge ONNX tutorial#

 if not aidge_onnx.has_native_coverage(graph):

-print("The graph is not fully supported by aidge !\n")
+print("The graph is not fully supported by Aidge!\n")

 aidge_onnx.native_coverage_report(graph)

-However, this does not mean we cannot work with this graph !
+However, this does not mean we cannot work with this graph!

-Working with generic operator#
+Working with Generic Operators#

 For this we will begin with retrieving the operator:

-swish_node = graph.get_nodes().pop() # get_nodes return a set
+swish_node = graph.get_nodes().pop() # get_nodes() returns a set

-swish_op = swish_node.get_operator() # Retrieving operator from node
+swish_op = swish_node.get_operator() # Retrieving Operator from Node

 Computing output dimensions#